 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

-ART, ART EDUCATION, ART HISTORY, ASIAN STUDIES, BUSINESS, BUSINESS ADMINISTRATION, BUSINESS AND MARKETING EDUCATION, BUSINESS ECONOMICS, BUSINESS INFORMATICS, BUSINESS MANAGEMENT, COMMUNICATION STUDIES, FILM STUDIES, GEOGRAPHY, HISTORY, INTERNATIONAL AFFAIRS, INTERNATIONAL BUSINESS, JAPANESE, LITERATURE, MODERN LANGUAGES, POLITICAL SCIENCE, SOCIOLOGY
+ART, ART EDUCATION, ART HISTORY, ASIAN STUDIES, BUSINESS, BUSINESS ADMINISTRATION, BUSINESS AND MARKETING EDUCATION, BUSINESS ECONOMICS, BUSINESS INFORMATICS, BUSINESS MANAGEMENT, COMMUNICATION STUDIES, FILM STUDIES, GEOGRAPHY, HISTORY, INTERNATIONAL AFFAIRS, INTERNATIONAL BUSINESS, JAPANESE, LITERATURE, MODERN LANGUAGES, POLITICAL SCIENCE, RELIGIOUS STUDIES, SOCIOLOGY

 About the UniversityKansai Gaidai University is a globally and future-oriented institution and is the top ranked institution in Japan for the number of students studying abroad.
 Established in 1972, the Asian Studies Program welcomes over 600 competitively selected students annually from about 40 countries and regions.
 The mission of the program is to provide international students with a means of exploring Japan and Asian studies through classroom instruction and interaction with Japanese people.
 Japanese language courses range from the introductory through the advanced levels.
 Previous Japanese language training is not required.